haplotype/idul/README.md

 2) This example takes bimbam mean genotype as genotype input.
 Since -b is invoked, the pref.pval.gz contains more columns in addition to p-values, such as beta and sigma, etc.

        ./idul -g input.bimbam.mgt.gz -p phenotypes.gz -k kinship.gz -o pref -b

+## Other options
+-t number_of_threads.
+More threads can speed up computation.